How did Shays Rebellion start?

 The Move toward a stronger National Government

 Historian Leonard Richards notes that the movement for a stronger national government was well on its way when the rebellion began.
-Since 1781, leaders throughout the state sensing an efficiency in the Articles of Confederation had been calling for its revision.
+Since 1781, leaders throughout the state sensing an inefficiency in the Articles of Confederation had been calling for its revision.

 Many believed that Congress had to be granted more power over the states for the nation to succeed.
 Even George Washington was in the nationalist camp.
 However, since he had retired from public life, he did not actively promote any policy.